KYC & AML Policy

 • Self-declaration: PEP status and sanctions screening.

-Wallet checks: proof of ownership (signed message or micro-tx loopback) for payout/withdrawal addresses.
+Wallet checks: proof of ownership (signed message or micro-transaction loopback) for payout/withdrawal addresses.

 Tiering during Phase 1: